wkumari/draft-wkumari-dnsop-alt-tld/README.md

 Internet-Draft               Reserve ALT TLD               February 2015

+       resolve these names.
+Instead, caching DNS servers SHOULD generate immediate negative responses for all such queries.

    5. Authoritative DNS servers SHOULD recognize these names as special and SHOULD, by default, generate immediate negative responses for